edamla/mediterraneanagency/_books/2021-09-01-zulcenaheyn.md

 how many journeys did Erzurumlu Ibrahim Hakki undertake?
 Did Erzurumlu Ibrahim Hakki, may he rest in peace, pass away feeling estranged from Erzurum?
-Why was he buried in Tillo instead of Er- zurum?
-Erzurumlu Ibrahim Hakki... a poet encom- passing a 77-year lifespan, a traveler, a sage...
+Why was he buried in Tillo instead of Erzurum?
+Erzurumlu Ibrahim Hakki... a poet encompassing a 77-year lifespan, a traveler, a sage...
 A great Sufi master, a great scientist, far ahead of his time with his most famous work being Marifetname and dozens more unknown works...
 A genius in both worldly and spiritual sciences...
 Two-winged, known as Zülcenaheyn...
-Erzurumlu Ibrahim Hak- ki...
+Erzurumlu Ibrahim Hakki...
 <!--more-->